Tutorial

 end

-With the templates set up, I should now be able to start using the cards in different templates.
+With the components set up, I should now be able to start using the cards in different templates.
 I can use only the outer card like this:

 <div class="font-bold text-xl mb-2">The Coldest Sunset</div>